A Negative Number Plus A Positive Number

 1. Visualize the Number Line

 The number line is your best friend when working with positive and negative numbers.
 Imagine a horizontal line with zero in the middle.
 Positive numbers are to the right, and negative numbers are to the left.
 When adding a negative number to a positive number, start at the positive number and move to the left by the absolute value of the negative number.
-For instance, to solve 5 + (-3), start at 5 on the number line and move 3 units to the left.
+Here's one way to look at it: to solve 5 + (-3), start at 5 on the number line and move 3 units to the left.
 You'll end up at 2.
 Visualizing this process can make the operation more intuitive and less abstract.

 Using a physical number line can be even more helpful, especially for younger learners.
-You can draw one on paper or use a commercially available number line.
-Physically moving a marker along the line can reinforce the concept and make it easier to remember.
+Which means you can draw one on paper or use a commercially available number line.
+Here's the thing — physically moving a marker along the line can reinforce the concept and make it easier to remember.
 The key is to practice visualizing the movement on the number line until it becomes second nature.

 2. Use Real-World Examples